Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 Believe it or not, the Huracan is Lamborghini's entry-level car—if you can count a $203,295 car as entry-level.
 That price can jump all the way to $274,390 with the Performante version.

 The very Lamborghini way to cut the weight commitment of adding plug-in hybrid capabilities to the AWD system is to use aluminum and carbon fiber.
 Problem is, those are expensive, especially the latter.
 Making an all-carbon-fiber monocoque isn't cheap.
 Making rims out of carbon fiber isn't cheap.
 Since I've seen Lamborghini do it, making an interior out of carbon fiber isn't cheap.
 And making whatever cannot be made out of carbon fiber out of aluminum isn't cheap.
 So while you might end up with a lighter car, you'll notice I keep mentioning it's not cheap, because it's not.
 Adding all that carbon to the car would make it have, at the very least, a Lamborghini Aventador S type price tag of $500,000.
 Maybe even 600K.
 That means the Aventador's successor would have to be close to a million.

-Maybe that's why Lamborghini is making the Urus SUV: to replace the Huracan as an entry-level vehicle so they can raise this price.
+Maybe that's why Lamborghini is making the Urus SUV: to replace the Huracan as an entry-level vehicle so they can raise the price.
 If that's the case, please make the long-dead Lamborghini Estoque concept an actual car.
 It would go a long way.

 There is one good thing about going electric: self-healing.